-Have you ever thought; How about the piano and keyboard, and which one to choose?
-I would prefer to say the so-called keyboard because the word “keyboard” is used as a common term on many instruments with keys.
+Have you ever thought; How about the piano and keyboard, and which one to choose to play?
+I would prefer to say the so-called keyboard because “keyboard” is used as a common term on many instruments played with keys.
 In the music terminology keyboard actually means the range of the black and white keys on a piano-like instrument.
 It can therefore be quite misleading to just call one particular musical instrument a “keyboard”.
-For this reason, I want to take a closer look at what are key instruments and perhaps clarify some aspects one is not aware of.
+For this reason, I will take a closer look at what are keyboard instruments and perhaps clarify some aspects that most people are unaware of.

 I will break down the subject in the following sections: